hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 After you've adjusted the base grid task size, you can selectively divide certain tasks into four smaller ones with the `Click to split` button.
 Or you can `Draw area to split`, and it will let you draw a polygon over an area and all tasks within it will be split into four new ones each.
 The Reset button will remove all of your custom splitting.

-**Task sizes**:  Please take you time and define very carefully suitable task sizes!
+**Task sizes**:  Please take your time and define very carefully suitable task sizes!
 The optimal task size depends heavily on the amount of objects that are requested for being mapped in each task.
-Tasks sizes on rural areas are usually larger than for mapping projects, which are about digitizing buildings in cities por dense settlement areas.
+Tasks sizes in rural areas are usually larger than for mapping projects, which are about digitizing buildings in cities or dense settlement areas.
 Ideally, try mapping an area of the project yourself to see the challenges and effort to map it.
 This should help you to decide on an optimum square size.

-It is recommended to choose task sizes that you are confident mappers can complete them in 15-20 minutes.
+It is recommended to choose task sizes that you are confident mappers can complete in 15-20 minutes.

 > Considerations for deciding on task sizes:
 > -  Beginner mappers roughly need four times as long as experienced mappers.